 (B) A Blessing In Disguise.
 A Training From God Himself

-Sometimes we are putting in our best efforts and yet we are struck with life’s challenges.
+Sometimes we are putting in our best efforts and yet we continue to face life’s challenges.
 Such challenges are there for a higher reason.

 Life is Not happening to us.
 It’s happening for us.